-- (1) Per hour health benefit includes hospitalization, medical, life vision and dental insurance. - (2) Diver classification applies to any Millwright that performs beneath the water surface.
+- (1) Per hour health benefit includes hospitalization, medical, life, vision and dental insurance. - (2) Diver classification applies to any Millwright that performs work beneath the water surface.

-Scope of work includes but is not limited to: installation, assembly, and, when necessary, dismantling machinery in factories, power plants, and construction sites.
+Scope of work under this trade includes but is not be limited to: installation, assembly, and, when necessary, dismantling machinery in factories, power plants, and construction sites.